MYDimo/anime-app/README.md

 - [ ] Error handling at login/logout/search
 - [ ] Route guards and buttons add to favourites
 - [ ] Style the website to look more appealing

+# Issues to fix:
+- [ ] Login with wrong credentials still navigate to homepage